 Because costs can vary, I'm going to approach the answer to this question several ways.
 First, I'm going to highlight what some of the smartest venture capitalists today believe are the necessary amounts of money to raise for a new venture.
 Many startups today are either exclusively or heavily app-focused.
 While the VC data points are for "big ideas," these types of budgets are instructive to addressing the cost question.

 Secondly, and somewhat related, I'm going to highlight either the known costs or the actual funding raised for well-known apps or app-focused companies.
-While that's arguably informed investor perspectives, seeing the actual dollars required to build an app like Instagram, for example, makes the first category somewhat more tangible.
+While that's arguably informed investor perspectives, seeing the actual dollars required to build an app like Uber, for example, makes the first category somewhat more tangible.

-Lastly, I'll use data from what we've seen at savvy apps in the last year.
+Lastly, I'll use data from what we've seen at Savvy Apps in the last year.
 Lumped into this category will be anecdotal data from what I know or have heard similar firms charge.

 What I will not address, however, are the costs for working with freelancers or offshore companies.
-Even five years later, my $10,000 demarcation point is useful.
+Even ten years later, my $10,000 demarcation point is useful.
 If you have less than that, you will most assuredly not be able to work with a reputable firm.

 Note: Links are provided for more specific data points.
 Otherwise, cost data is readily available with a quick search on the web or from sources like Crunchbase.

-App Development Costs for Startups According to VCs
+App Development Costs for Startups

-Jason Calacanis recently had a great post outlining the amount of money startups should raise in their first round of funding.
+Jason Calacanis had a great post outlining the amount of money startups should raise in their first round of funding.
 The total first round raise for 18 months he suggested is $750,000.
 That's not necessarily how much an app has to cost though (although some apps do, especially over their lifetime).

 The $750,000 includes $120,000 of operational dollars for legal, accounting, and comparable fees.
 He further breaks down the remaining $630,000 as follows: $35,000 per month for a team of four, which I would consider a very standard team size for building an app.
 The timeline to build a v1.0 app is usually anywhere between 4-6 months.
 So taking that monthly spend and multiplying it times that timeline, we have our first answer: a v1.0 app should cost anywhere between $140,000 to $210,000.

-To back up Jason's perspective, Manu Kumar outlined what he believe is the new "pre-seed" round last April.
+To back up Jason's perspective, Manu Kumar outlined what he believe is the new "pre-seed" round.
 He suggested ~$500,000 should be "used for building team and initial product/prototype."
 Using a similar breakdown to Jason's for operational dollars (around 16%), runway (18 months), the monthly product budget would be $23,333.33.
 Even in this example, a v1.0 for 4-6 months would come out to $90,000 to $140,000.

 Twitterific, Instagram, and Uber

-Craig Hockenberry penned an influential StackOverflow answer in 2010 on how much it would cost to build Twitterrific.
+Craig Hockenberry penned an influential StackOverflow answer on how much it would cost to build Twitterrific.
 The answer was $250,000 on both the iPhone and iPad.
 Admittedly that was the opportunity cost since Twitterrific is built by Iconfactory in-house.
 While that was on two form factors, includes heavy API consumption, and an involved interface, as he noted, it did not include a server element.

 With this survey, we have another answer: apps that are built for a smartphone and tablet, that have a complex user interface, or that require a significant backend can cost anywhere from $250,000 to $1,500,000.

-A somewhat typical budget at savvy apps for a v1.0 buildout in 2014 was just around $150,000.
-The total spend per customer was often higher than that because our customers continue to have us design and develop new features, month after month.
+A somewhat typical budget at Savvy for a properly scoped v1.0 startup buildout in 2020 would be between $100,000 to $300,000.
+For large enterprises with global reach or much more complex systems, the spend would typically start above the $250,000 mark.
+The total spend per customer will often higher than that because our customers continue to have us design and develop new features, month after month.
 All of those apps are either integrated with an API or required a server to be built.
-We see very few apps that are actually standalone.
-In 2014, we built zero standalone apps.
-In 2013, we built 2-3.
+As shown above, we're not the highest in the industry by far.

 So, with this last category completed, we have yet another answer:

-- Apps built by agencies like savvy apps cost anywhere between $150,000 to $450,000.
+- Apps built by creative agencies like Savvy cost between $100,000 to $2,500,000.

-- Apps built by smaller shops, possibly with only 2-3 people, likely cost anywhere between $50,000 to $100,000.
+- Apps built by smaller shops, possibly with only 2-3 people, cost anywhere between $30,000 to $100,000.

 More Than Apps

+To make a successful app requires a variety of skills and specializiations (e.g., see all the app-related services we offer).
 Remember that the cost to bring an app to market go beyond a simple v1.0 budget.
 The costs are much more than the initial, UX, design, development, or project management dollars.
 There will be at a minimum budget required for ongoing updates and potentially, some server costs.

 Join 20,000+ Other Readers

-Sign up to be notified of new blog posts and be the first to receive helpful app goodies from Savvy Apps!
+Sign up to be notified of new blog posts and be the first to receive helpful app goodies from Savvy.